 Some of these mistakes that changed history were tragic miscalculations; others were fortuitous accidents.
 Read on for a list of historical events that were a mistake and their surprising consequences.

-When you forget to clean the dishes, it’s gross.
-But when a scientist forgets to do it... well, it's still gross.
-But it can lead to world-changing discoveries.
-Take penicillin (unless you’re allergic).
-Alexander Fleming gets the credit for discovering penicillin in 1928 - and his methodology came down to forgetting to do the dishes.Turns out that Fleming spent the month of August on holiday with his family (that’s how you know he’s Scottish; otherwise, it would be “on vacation”).
+Fleming spent the month of August on holiday with his family.
 Upon his return, he noticed that one of his petri dishes of staphylococci had grown a mold that destroyed the sample around it.
-He then grew the mold in a pure culture and found out it could annihilate all kinds of bacteria (gram-positive pathogens, if you want to get technical).
+He then grew the mold in a pure culture and discovered it could annihilate gram-positive pathogens.

-It took a few years before penicillin would catch on, but by the time it did, it was widely used to treat Allied wounded in World War II, saving countless lives.
+Penicillin didn't catch on for several years, but once it did, it was widely used to treat wounded Allies in WWII, saving countless lives.

-You might think that Pearl Harbor was a mistake on the part of Japan because it mobilized the United States, re-energized a flagging economy, and generally pissed us off.
-Well, yeah, but the specific set of mistakes in Pearl Harbor had more to do with what Japan didn’t bomb rather than what they did.The bombing raid of December 7, 1941 concentrated most of its fire on American battleships.
-The line of thought ran that knocking out the big ships would hamper US power at sea.
-As such, Japanese planes didn’t concentrate on Pearl Harbor’s fuel reserves, repair yards, or, incredibly, the aircraft carriers present.
-When the smoke cleared, the US kicked the repair yard into full gear and was able to get ships back to sea quickly.
-And as the war went on, US naval dominance eventually came from submarines and yes, aircraft carriers.
-So don’t wake a sleeping giant, and if you do, don’t let him keep the big boats for planes.
+Japan's attack on December 7, 1941, concentrated most of its fire on American battleships, a strategy the Japanese believed would hamper US power at sea.
+As such, Japan's planes didn’t concentrate on the base’s fuel reserves, repair yards, or, incredibly, the aircraft carriers present.
+Thus, when the smoke cleared, the US kicked their repair yard into full gear and was able to return ships to sea quickly.
+As the conflict progressed, US naval dominance eventually came from submarines – and aircraft carriers.

-The Germans didn’t know if this was the full invasion, a partial invasion, or an extremely elaborate prank.
-Even better, much of the German command was scattered itself, either at training elsewhere, or, in the case of Erwin Rommel, visiting his wife in Germany for her birthday.
-Oops.
+The Germans were unsure if this was the full invasion, a partial invasion, or an extremely elaborate prank.
+Further, much of the German command was scattered itself – many were training offsite.

-At any rate, while the overall scattering of forces made things more difficult, it expanded the element of surprise and built on other Allied deception tactics to keep the German forces in disarray.
-And all of that led to an ultimately successful push by the Allied forces.
+While the scattering of forces complicated matters, it did enable the element of surprise and build upon other deception tactics to keep the German forces in disarray.